 Director of Football Strength & Conditioning

 Lovett worked with the Denver Broncos from 2009 to 2011, starting as an intern before moving to assistant strength & conditioning coach the final two years.
-While with the Broncos, the team won the 2011 AFC West and was among the top five teams in the NFL in terms of having the lowest amount of practices and games missed by starters in 2009 and 2011.
-Denver had eight players voted to the Pro Bowl during Lovett's time there.
+While with the Broncos, the team won the 2011 AFC West Division and was among the top five teams in the NFL in terms of having the fewest amount of practices and games missed by starters in 2009 and 2011.
+Denver had eight players voted to the Pro Bowl during Lovett’s time there.

 Lovett served as the head strength & conditioning coach at Grandview High School in Aurora, Colorado, from 2004 to 2008 and as the director of sports performance at Miramont Sports Center in Fort Collins, Colorado, from 2003 to 2004.